Ƶ

 What should be included in an Exclusion Order?

-• Service Details: Documentation of how and when the order was served to the excluded person, including method of delivery and confirmation of receipt.
+• Service Details: How and when the order was served to the excluded person

 What's the difference between an Exclusion Order and a Restraining Order?

-• Enforcement Mechanism: Exclusion Orders are primarily enforced by property owners and security personnel, with police support when needed, while Restraining Orders are directly enforced by law enforcement.
+• Enforcement Method: Exclusion Orders are primarily enforced by property owners and security staff, with police support when needed; Restraining Orders are directly enforced by police

 Get our New Zealand-compliant Exclusion Order: